-We do not offer special perquisites to our named executive officers.
+We do not offer special perquisites to our Named Executive Officers.
 The Company's executive compensation program includes standard benefits that are also offered to all employees.
-These benefits include 401(k) plan accounts, Company-paid medical benefits and life insurance coverage.
+These benefits include participation in the Company's 401(k) plan accounts, including Company matching contributions, and Company-paid medical benefits and life insurance coverage.
 The Company annually reviews these other benefits and perquisites and makes adjustments as warranted based on competitive practices, the Company's performance and the individual's responsibilities and performance.
-The Company currently partially matches employee contributions to 401(k) plan accounts up to a maximum matching contribution of \$6.000.
+The Company currently matches employee contributions to the participants' 401(k) plan accounts up to a maximum matching contribution of \$6,000.
+In 2015, the Compensation Committee adopted the Deferred Compensation Plan.
+Certain key employees of the Company, including our Named Executive Officers and members of our Board of Directors, are eligible to participate in the Deferred Compensation Plan and generally may defer the receipt of a portion of their base salary, bonus and/or directors' fees until distribution (which may occur upon the following events: a specified time, a separation from service, death, disability, change of control, or financial hardship that arises in connection with an unforeseeable emergency).
+To date, none of the Named Executive Officers has elected to participate in the Deferred Compensation Plan.
+The Company may make discretionary or matching contributions to the Deferred Compensation Plan, which may or may not be subject to vesting, but has not done so to date.